carolinap-s1/confluence-playbooks-automation/playbook.md

 **Optional: User Experience:**
 Clearly explain how the issue is impacting the user experience (if there exists a known method to calculate the number of affected users, please provide details).
+**Optional: Business Impact:**
+Does this issue have broader implications beyond its technical aspects and significant consequences for the business?
+If you have specific details, please elaborate on how it directly affects the operations and outcomes of the business.

 ## Procedural Steps to Restore the Service